martunia887/test198/packages/core/polyfills/README.md

 **This module has been deprecated**

-Instead we now recommend Atlaskit consumers to support fetch, ES6 & ES7 using babel-preset-env & babel-polyfill.
+Instead we now recommend Atlaskit consumers to support fetch, ES6 & ES7 using @babel/preset-env & core-js@3.
 The supported browser-list most Atlassian products use is:

 ```